Gers2017/gers2017.github.io/src/pages/posts/python-to-rust.md

 String::from("Здравствуйте"); // characters: 12, bytes: 24
 ```

-In the code above, the first string takes 4 bytes to encode while the last one takes 24 bytes to encode in UTF-8.
+In the previous code, the first string takes 4 bytes to encode while the last one takes 24 bytes to encode in UTF-8.
 We can't index into the string like we we'd do with an array because we may be indexing in the middle of a character.

 Instead we need to use the `.chars()` method to access the characters.
 For a more in-depth explanation please read [this](https://doc.rust-lang.org/book/ch08-02-strings.html#internal-representation).

+-   Fun fact: `chars()` returns a `char` iterator

 ---